The Ferry From Vancouver to Victoria: A Complete Guide

 Are you wondering how to get to Victoria from Vancouver, British Columbia?

-(And you must visit the beautiful city where we live!
+(And you must visit our beautiful city!
 We know of dozens of awesome things to do in Victoria.)

 Many visitors take the ferry from Vancouver to Victoria.

-Below is a complete guide on the ferry to Victoria from Vancouver (and the reverse ferry from Vancouver to Victoria).
+Here’s our complete guide on the ferry to Victoria from Vancouver (and the reverse ferry from Victoria to Vancouver).

 Note: Prices shown are in CAD.